 An enthusiastic promoter of music education, Mizrahi has presented lecture-recitals and master classes at the University of North Carolina – Chapel Hill, the University of Redlands, the University of California – San Diego, the American School in Switzerland (TASIS), and the University of Nebraska at Omaha.
 As a member of Carnegie Hall’s prestigious Academy program and Teaching Artists Collaborative, Mr. Mizrahi spent several hours a week as a teaching artist in New York City public schools.

 Dedicated to the music of our time, Mr. Mizrahi has commissioned and given world premieres of several new works for piano and frequently collaborates with composers and instrumentalists in the performance of 21st-century music.
 He is a founding member of NOW Ensemble, a chamber group devoted to the commissioning and performing of new music by emerging composers.
 NOW Ensemble released its third album, Dreamfall, to critical acclaim in 2015.
-Mr. Mizrahi's celebrated recording The Bright Motion, an album of newly commissioned works for solo piano, was released on the New Amsterdam Records label.
-His music video, also called The Bright Motion, was lauded by National Public Radio and New Yorker music critic Alex Ross.
+Mr. Mizrahi's celebrated albums The Bright Motion and Currents, both albums of newly commissioned works for solo piano, were released on the New Amsterdam Records label.
+His popular music videos have been lauded by National Public Radio and New Yorker music critic Alex Ross.